Bearing Witness: Unforgettable Stories from the Holocaust

 Bebe and her husband moved to the United States and she was shocked to discover the racial segregation in Atlanta.

-Bebe had twins and became the matriarch of a beautiful large family.
+Bebe had twins and became the matriarch of a large beautiful family.

 Murray Lynn